rikhuijzer/xrcf.org/content/blog/basic-arnoldc.md

 +++
-title = "A Basic ArnoldC Compiler" date = 2024-12-02
-description = "As an example of how to use xrcf to write a compiler, there is now a basic ArnoldC compiler in the repository."
+title = "A New Compiler for the Arnold Schwarzenegger Language" date = 2024-12-02 description = "As an example of how to use xrcf to write a compiler, there is now a basic ArnoldC compiler in the repository."
 +++